-PROGRAM DESCRIPTION: The Nursing Assistant/Home Care Aide focuses on safe and effective functioning when providing client care in the healthcare setting and/or the home environment.
+The Nursing Assistant/Home Care Aide program focuses on safe and effective functioning when providing client care in the healthcare setting and/or the home environment.
 Emphasis is placed on assisting clients with daily living and performing fundamental skills.
-These skills include checking and recording blood pressure, pulse rate, respiratory rate and temperature, performing bathing, hygiene and toileting, bed making, utilizing proper body mechanics, providing mobility, meal service usage of assistive devices, wheelchairs and lifters.
-Concepts pertaining to the and the proper psychosocial approach to caregiving are covered along with basic Anatomy and Physiology, Medical Terminology, and infection control
+These skills include checking and recording blood pressure, pulse rate, respiratory rate and temperature, performing bathing, hygiene and toileting, bed making, utilizing proper body mechanics, providing mobility, meal service and the proper usage of assistive devices, wheelchairs and lifters.
+Concepts pertaining to the psychosocial approach to caregiving are covered along with basic Anatomy and Physiology, Medical Terminology, and infection control.